Careers

 Below, you will find a list of current openings.
 If you have questions regarding the application process or any of the available positions, please e-mail the appropriate hiring manager as listed at the bottom of the job description.

-• Clinical Social Worker for Housing Case Management
+• Clinical Social Worker for Housing Case Management Full-Time

 Working from a trauma informed, strengths based, and harm reduction approach and in alignment with Coordinated Entry System (CES), the Clinical Social Worker will address urgent basic needs and psychosocial issues facing youth and young adults experiencing homelessness.
 The ultimate goal of all intervention is to partner with young people in order to resolve their experience of homelessness.
 This full-time, exempt position will be managed by the Health & Well-Being Manager and ACSW supervision is provided.